-Data privacy laws are changing.
-In 1 year, a new EU data protection rule will come into force in the UK to give citizens more control over their personal information.
-This will be known as the ‘GDPR’.
+Data privacy laws have changed.
+In May 2018, a new EU data protection rule came into force in the UK to give citizens more control over their personal information.
+You have probably heard of it… GDPR.

 What is GDPR?

-GDPR stands for ‘General Data Protection Regulation’ and comes into effect on 25th May 2018.
-The countdown for organisations to get their data protection policies in place is well underway.
+GDPR stands for ‘General Data Protection Regulation’ and came into effect on 25th May 2018.
+Organisations simply have to have their data protection policies in place.

 In an increasingly growing digital economy, it is more important than ever to have clear laws with safeguards in place to protect personal data.

-- Give regulatory authorities greater powers to take action against business that breach the law
+- Gives regulatory authorities greater powers to take action against business that breach the law

 What about Brexit?

-The government has confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR.
-The legislation will be UK law.
-Any business in the UK which handles data of EU citizens will be affected regardless.
+The government has confirmed that the UK’s decision to leave the EU will not affect GDPR.
+The legislation is also UK law under the new Data Protection Act 2018.
+Any business in the UK which handles data of EU citizens is also subject to GDPR.

 Who does GDPR apply to?

 Organisations that hold or use personal data are responsible for keeping it secure.
-If you are currently subject to the Data Protection Act, it is likely that you will also be subject to the GDPR.
 The GDPR applies to both data ‘Controllers’ and ‘Processors’.